FirestormViewer/phoenix-firestorm/doc/vulkan/phase3_v2_ui_plan.md

 - **M0 — Skeleton frame.** Vulkan session runs `LLViewerWindow::draw()` into the
   sink with the correct ortho/scale/clip; solid backgrounds only. *Accept:* solid-color regions byte-exact vs GL on the login screen.
+  - **M0 runs the REAL `LLViewerWindow::draw()` tree from day one** (decided 2026-09-02), not a synthetic proxy — it tests the actual result path.
+    Textured and text primitives are stubbed to **safe no-ops behind the sink** until M2/M3 (they emit nothing rather than touching GL or crashing); solid fills, outlines, lines, and scissor are live.
+This exercises the true seam + ortho + clip before we invest in the loader/atlas.
+  - M0 must carry the **scissor Y-flip** and the `setTransform` wiring that the archived funnel owned — the seam reproduces them, the sink does not.
 - **M1 — Chrome primitives.** rect/line/outline/gradient/drop-shadow through the
   sink. *Accept:* login window chrome + focus rings byte-exact.
 - **M2 — Images.** VK loader + store + cache live; named chrome art and